chovanecm/snow-run/README.md

 Snow-Run is extensible.
 You can write your own extensions using ServiceNow JavaScript API that you are already familiar with.

-It is free, experimental, assumed to work with the London release, although it may work with other releases as well, and in no way affiliated with ServiceNow Inc.
+It is free, experimental, assumed to work with the London release, although it may work with other releases as well, and is in no way affiliated with ServiceNow Inc.

 Version 0.0.1